toddcf/pielcanela2/README.md

 ### Benefits of Massage

 1. Each benefit card should fade in using Waypoints when the user scrolls down.
-2. Content: Overcome objections.
-(Use ACCORDION feature again!)
-3. Content: Why Brenda is the best massage therapist for them.

 ### Testimonials